AndyGlew/manx-UI--Speech/README.md

 # manx-UI--Speech
-minority, alternative, new, extended User Interfaces like Speech Recognition
+Minority, Alternative, New, eXtended User Interfaces like Speech Recognition

 See this project's github wiki: